 – Electricity is provided by Navarro County Electric Cooperative

-– Clay Hill Water Supply Corporation provides water to the improvements
+– Clay Hill Water Supply Corporation provides water

-- There are two water wells not currently in use
+– There are four domestic water wells

 – Improvements are served by propane gas and septic systems